marianmeres/demino/README.md

 Every incoming request in Demino app is handled based on its `pathname` which is matched against the registered _routes_.

-The actual _route_ matching is handled by the router.
+The actual route matching is handled by the router.
-By default, Demino uses [simple-router](https://github.com/marianmeres/simple-router), but ships with some additional implementations as well.
+By default, Demino uses [simple-router](https://github.com/marianmeres/simple-router).

 ```typescript
 // create a Demino with a `/api` mount path